Sarah-Dankwa/de-streaming-data-project/README.md

 You will need to add your guardian api key details to AWS in order to access information from the api.

-Navigate to *Secrets Manager* in the AWS console and click store new secret.
+Navigate to *Secrets Manager* in the AWS console and click *Store new secret*.

-Choose ***Other type of secret*** from the options and enter the information as a key value pair.
+Choose *Other type of secret* from the options and enter the information as a key value pair.

 The key must be **api_key**, and then insert your own api key as the value.